Prescottiella: Reproduction

 Nothing is known about how Prescottiella reproduces, although it is assumed to reproduce asexually by dividing along the isthmus, much the same way as other desmid genera as Cosmarium.
 Zygospores are unknown.

 Habitat and distribution

 Prescottiella, like other desmids, is found in freshwater habitats.
 It is native to tropical Africa, where it appears to be an endemic.
+So far, it has only been recorded from five countries: South Sudan, the Central African Republic, Zambia, Botswana, and Namibia.